(RID) Microeconomic Theory and Techniques

 - Term 1

 This course will delivered alongside the parallel course Microeconomics, worth 18 CATS credits.
-Students will have the opportunity to attend all lectures and tutorial, but the examinable component will be approximately 85% of the 18 CATS credits syllabus.
-The following topics will not be part of the examinable component of this course: Week 6: The Agricultural Household Model
+Students will have the opportunity to attend all lectures, but the examinable component will be approximately 85% of the 18 CATS credits syllabus.
+The following topic will not be part of the examinable component of this course: Week 5: Competition is as competition does?

 Objectives and learning outcomes of the course